relaxo-player/RelaxoPlayer-Android/README.md

   - **We 🤜 bump you away from all undesirable shows**
   - ⩇⩇:⩇⩇ **Smart timers** jolt you to your next show
   - **InstaMute**  `SWIPE RIGHT` to temporarily mute annoying sounds
-  - **Inkblot-out the logo** inks over broadcast logos for total emersion
+  - **Inkblot-out the logo** inks over broadcast logos for total immersion

 > [!WARNING]
 >